Review of Academic Performance:

 Policy Statement

-The Advancement Committee will review the cumulative academic progress of each medical student at least twice within each curricular segment,
+The Advancement Committee will review the cumulative academic progress of each medical student at least twice within each curricular segment to ensure that students are meeting both quantitative and qualitative standards in accordance with Policy 560.00 Satisfactory Academic Progress.

 Specific to the Clerkship Level of the Curriculum:

-- Students must satisfactorily complete the requirements of Foundations Level Years One and Two to progress to the Clerkship Level by vote of the Advancement Committee.
+1. Students must satisfactorily complete the requirements of Foundations Level Years One and Two to progress to the Clerkship Level by vote of the Advancement Committee.

-- Students must pass the End of Clerkship Level Clinical Skills Examination (CSE) to graduate.
-To be eligible to take the CSE, all Clerkship Level clinical requirements must be completed successfully.
+2. Students must pass the End of Clerkship Level (EOC) Clinical Skills Examination (CSE) to graduate.
 A student failing the CSE after one attempt must retake the exam.
-A student failing on the second attempt may, on a vote of the Advancement Committee, be allowed to remediate their performance or may be subject to dismissal from the Larner College of Medicine for unsatisfactory performance.
+A student failing on the second attempt will be referred to the Advancement Committee for formal review.
+To be eligible to take the EOC CSE, a student must meet one of the following three requirements below:

 Policy Elaboration